 If we used the average to calculate rankings, it would be Jake that is ranked higher than Anna.
 Because 100% of his ratings are positive in comparison to Anna’s 83%.

 That’s why we use Wilson score (you can see the exact formula for calculating it below).
-Because it says that Anna has a 52% chance of getting a positive rating, while Jake has only 33% chance.
-Which means that Anna is ranked higher than Jake.
+It calculates the probability of getting a positive rating: which is 52% for Anna and 33% for Jake.
+Meaning that Anna is ranked higher than Jake.
 Which makes things fair.

 Calculate Wilson score for your agents